 Download a print version of this document:

-What is West Nile encephalitis?
+What is West Nile virus disease?

 - WNV is maintained in a transmission cycle involving one or more species of mosquitoes and birds.
-Current

 How serious is West Nile virus?